James Buchanan: U.S. House of Representatives

 In the congressional elections of 1820, Buchanan ran for a seat in the House of Representatives.
 Shortly after his election victory, his father died in a carriage accident.
-As a young Representative, Buchanan was one of the most prominent leaders of the "Amalgamator party" faction of Pennsylvanian politics, named that because it was made up of both Democratic-Republicans and former Federalists, which transitioned from the First Party System to the Era of Good Feelings.
-During this era, the Democratic-Republicans became the most influential party.
-Buchanan's Federalist convictions were weak, and he switched parties after opposing a nativist Federalist bill.
-During the 1824 presidential election, Buchanan initially supported Henry Clay, but switched to Andrew Jackson (with Clay as a second choice) when it became clear that the Pennsylvanian public overwhelmingly preferred Jackson.
-After Jackson lost the 1824 election, he joined his faction, but Jackson had contempt for Buchanan due to his misinterpretation of his efforts to mediate between the Clay and Jackson camps.
+As a young Representative, Buchanan was one of the most prominent leaders of Pennsylvania's "Amalgamator party", which included both Democratic-Republicans and former Federalists.
+Buchanan's Federalist convictions declined, and he switched parties after opposing a nativist Federalist bill.
+During the 1824 presidential election, Buchanan initially supported Henry Clay but switched to Andrew Jackson when it became clear that the Pennsylvanian public preferred Jackson.
+After Jackson lost the 1824 election, he joined his faction.

-In Washington, Buchanan became an avid defender of states' rights, and was close with many southern Congressmen, viewing some New England Congressmen as dangerous radicals.
-Buchanan's close proximity to his constituency allowed him to establish a Democratic coalition in Pennsylvania, consisting of former Federalist farmers, Philadelphia artisans, and Ulster-Scots-Americans.
-In the 1828 presidential election, he secured Pennsylvania, while the "Jacksonian Democrats", an independent party after splitting from the National Republican Party, won an easy victory in the parallel congressional election.
+In Washington, Buchanan became a defender of states' rights, and was close with many southern Congressmen.
+Buchanan maintained strong ties to his constituency and helped build a Democratic coalition in Pennsylvania.
+In the 1828 presidential election, he supported Andrew Jackson and helped secure Pennsylvania.

-Buchanan gained most attention during an impeachment trial where he acted as prosecutor for federal district judge James H. Peck; however, the Senate rejected Buchanan's plea and acquitted Peck by a majority vote.
-He was appointed to the Agriculture Committee in his first year, and he eventually became chairman of the Judiciary Committee.
-In 1831, Buchanan declined a nomination for the 22nd United States Congress from his constituency consisting of Dauphin, Lebanon, and Lancaster counties.
+Buchanan gained attention during an impeachment trial in which he prosecuted federal district judge James H. Peck, whom the Senate acquitted.
+He was appointed to a House committee on agriculture in his first year and later became chairman of the Judiciary Committee.
+In 1831, Buchanan declined a nomination for the 22nd United States Congress.
 He still had political ambitions and some Pennsylvania Democrats put him forward as a candidate for the vice presidency in the 1832 election.

 Minister to Russia

-After Jackson was re-elected in 1832, he offered Buchanan the position of United States Ambassador to Russia.
-Buchanan was reluctant to leave the country, viewing the distant St. Petersburg as a kind of political exile, but ultimately agreed.
-That was Jackson's intent, as he considered Buchanan an "incompetent busybody" and untrustworthy.
+In 1832, President Jackson offered Buchanan the position of United States Ambassador to Russia.
+Buchanan was reluctant to leave the country, viewing Saint Petersburg as a political exile, but ultimately agreed.
 His work focused on concluding a trade and shipping treaty with Russia.
-While Buchanan was successful with the former, negotiating an agreement on free merchant shipping with Foreign Minister Karl Nesselrode proved difficult.
-He had denounced Tsar Nicholas I as a despot merely a year prior during his tenure in Congress; many Americans had reacted negatively to Russia's response to the 1830 Polish uprising.
+While Buchanan was successful with the trade treaty, negotiating an agreement on free merchant shipping with Foreign Minister Karl Nesselrode proved difficult.
+He had denounced Tsar Nicholas I of Russia as a despot the previous year during his tenure in Congress.
+Many Americans had reacted negatively to Russia's response to the 1830 Polish uprising.